Cryphiops caementarius

 Cryphiops caementarius is a South American freshwater shrimp.

 Distribution

-It is found in the rivers of Chile and Peru, where it is known as camarón de rio or camarón de rio del norte de Chile.
+It is found in the rivers of Chile and Peru, where it is known as camarón de río or camarón de río del norte de Chile.
 The males are called changallo.
 The females return to the estuaries to spawn, and the larvae migrate up-river.

 Description

 Adults reach a total length of 185 mm.

 Capture and culture

 It is caught for food from the wild.
 There has been experimental aquaculture of this species.

 In Chile, the aquaculture production technology has been developed by the research staff of the Aquaculture Department of the Universidad Católica del Norte, trying to enhance cultivation at commercial level, obtaining a sustainable production in order to decrease the pressure on natural populations.
 By collecting of ovigerous females from their natural habitat, research shows that it is possible to cultivate C. caementarius juveniles in 65 days through 18 zoeal stages.